statgen/raremetal.js/README.md

 ### Examples

 The best working example of how to use the library can be found in LocusZoom.
 The [aggregation test example](http://statgen.github.io/locuszoom/examples/aggregation_tests.html) shows how LocusZoom uses the functions in [src/app/helpers.js](helpers.js.html) to:

 * Load score statistics and covariance matrices for genes within a genomic region.
 * Calculate aggregation tests (burden, SKAT) for each gene in the region.

 Functions in [src/app/helpers.js](helpers.js.html) are designed to load data in JSON format from an API (or a static JSON file.)
-The API format is specified [this PDF](portal-api.pdf).
+The [API format](https://github.com/statgen/LDServer/blob/master/docs/raremetal-api.md) is the same as implemented in the [raremetal app](https://github.com/statgen/LDServer#raremetal-app) of the [LDServer](https://github.com/statgen/LDServer).

 For examples of loading data and running tests using the command-line (CLI) version of this package, see [src/app/cli.js](cli.js.html).
 Scores and covariances are loaded from rvtest or RAREMETAL formatted files.
 When installing this package, an executable script `raremetal.js` should be installed, which corresponds to [src/app/cli.js](cli.js.html).

 ## Development